hohkfuyuhi/hohkfuyuhi.github.io/README.md

 z denotes minor changes: starts from 1\
 <br>
 VER 0.6.1 | (WIP)
+- i wanted to add more interactive elements to the website
-- i found an amazing JavaScript library online
+- i found an amazing scroll interaction library called ScrollMagic
-- am trying to learn how to use it in order to add and improve functionality as well as dynamics to the website
+- i am currently learning how to use GSAP and JavaScript in order to customise ScrollMagic to my theme
 - MAJOR UPDATE INCOMING

 VER 0.5.2 | 13/05/19